score-partners/score.partners/process/2-working-groups.md

 * problem owners from each co-developing partner
 * product owners form each co-developing partner
-* technical team member from the co-developing partners
+* technical team members from the co-developing partners
 * a representative from each testing partners.

 The working group does the following: